Nordix/xcluster/ovl/crio/README.md

-# Xcluster ovl - crio-test
+# Xcluster ovl - crio

-A small ovl for `cri-o` testing.
+[Cri-o](https://github.com/cri-o/cri-o) is used as CRI-plugin for Kubernetes in `xcluster`.
+Cri-o has not yet any binary release so this ovl builds `cri-o` from source.

 ## Build cri-o